Italian Cod Fish Soup Recipe

 3. Stir in chicken or fish stock and tomato paste.
 Simmer about 10 minutes more until heated through

-4. Add fish pieces and simmer about 5 minutes until the fish is cooked.
+4. Add fish pieces and simmer for about 5 minutes until the fish is cooked.
 Remove from heat, stir in chopped fresh basil, and serve.

-Tips for Making this Fish Soup Recipe
+Tips for Cod Fish Stew

 - Add the fish in at the end so it doesn’t overcook and break up too much.
-No need to bring to boil, just be sure the fish is cooked through.
+No need to bring to a boil, just be sure the fish is cooked through.

-- Try adding some red pepper flakes for a spicy kick as well as extra salt and pepper to taste when serving.
+- Try adding some red pepper flakes for a spicy kick, as well as extra salt and pepper to taste when serving.

-- If you’re making this in advance don’t add the fish until you reheat it and are ready to serve.
+- If you’re making this in advance, don’t add the fish until you reheat it and are ready to serve.
 This fish soup recipe always works great for leftovers and double-batches, which is covered later in the post.

-How to store and serve leftovers
+How to Store and Serve Leftovers

 Pro tip: Make a double batch for extra leftover soup dinners.
 Follow all directions with double broth ingredients, but do not add fish to the soup.
 Freeze half of the soup broth.
 When reheating leftovers in a pot, simply add raw fish to cook in the broth mixture.